Last Updated on January 3, 2021 by Lori Geurin

 Life doesn’t quite work out so easily, unfortunately.
 Still, if you’re prone to yawning, feeling low in energy, and generally experiencing bodily aches throughout the day then you might need to reconsider the way you’re sleeping.

 It’s not just about the length of your sleep but the way in which you sleep.
+A supportive mattress is crucial to make sure that your body is getting the support it needs while you rest.
+Comfortable bedding makes your bed cozy and inviting.

-What do you do to stay active?
+What tips do you have to stay active and healthy?